-Why are you struggling to encourage your child to practise guitar when there are video games around?
+Why are you struggling to encourage your child to practice guitar when there are video games around?

-A lot of parents express to us that they are struggling with their child practising guitar because they always want to play their video games.
+A lot of parents express to us that they are struggling with their child practicing guitar because they always want to play their video games.

 They are also very lovely parents who feel bad when they take games away from their children.

 While there are other reasons that having boundaries are good for young children.
 I’m here to talk about why video games themselves specifically are so addictive for children.
 And why you shouldn’t feel bad that you have to be the one who stops them playing it.

 Why can’t they stop playing video games by themselves?

 So many parents want their child to be able to self discipline and have self control over their own video game playing.
 And they wonder why hours go by.
 Or why children would negate sleep to be on their game.
 Maybe even skipping meals.

 When the video game is going on, there are multiple chemical reactions happening from the game.

 From the bright lights helping them to stay alert.